1ycx/FaceExpressionDetectionFlask/Readme.md

 - [x] Make sure the flask app is running properly locally.
 - [x] Write client side javascript to take frames from the video to send to the server for detection.
 - [x] Handle the server response and draw on canvas proper bounding boxes.
-- [ ] Deploy the flask app online for initial testing.
+- [x] Deploy the flask app online for initial testing.
+(Heroku, done)
+    - [ ] The app works on destop but not on mobile devices.
+Check this.
-- [ ] Find & Integrate Text Mood Detection model.
+- [ ] Find & Integrate Text Mood/Emotion Detection model.
 - [ ] Design a Good looking UI.
 - [ ] Maybe write some testcases ?
 IDK.